SubjectDeltaV/FortressAssault/Release/Readme.txt

 USAGE:
 	CLIENT:
-	1) Open up the console and enter 'exec fa'
+	1) Open up the console and enter 'exec fa,'this will automatically connect you directly to the server for matches
 	2) That's it, that's all you need to do

 	HOST: